Here are 5 Warsaw food experiences you won’t want to miss! Come hungry, because this is a foodie city.

 Are milk bars in Warsaw worth visiting?

-Yes — they’re a quirky, affordable, genuinely authentic slice of Polish daily life.
+Yes — they’re a quirky, affordable, genuinely authentic slice of Polish daily life, with roots going back to 1896.
 Cafeteria-style service, hearty home-style cooking, and prices that feel almost impossible for a European capital.
 Bar Prasowy is the one I’d send you to first.

 What traditional Polish dishes should I try in Warsaw?